Chongyi Wei, DrPH

 In the US, Dr. Wei focuses on racial/ethnic disparities of HIV among MSM.
 He has been collaborating with the San Francisco Department of Public Health on several projects including examining racial/ethnic differences and trends in seroadaptive behaviors among MSM in San Francisco, the effectiveness of recruitment strategies to reach African American MSM for HIV prevention research, and protective factors or resilience among Asia/Pacific Islander MSM.

-In addition to research, Dr. Wei serves as faculty mentor and external training advisory board member on three NIH-funded training grants; member of the Office of AIDS Research Racial and Ethnic Populations Planning Committee; executive committee member of the UCSF AIDS Research Institute; ad hoc reviewer for NIMH Special Emphasis HIV/AIDS Review Panels (2013-15); academic editor for PLoS One; and peer reviewer for over 20 scientific journals.
+In addition to research, Dr. Wei serves as faculty mentor and external training advisory board member on NIH-funded training grants; member of the Office of AIDS Research Racial and Ethnic Populations Planning Committee (2012-15); executive committee member of the UCSF AIDS Research Institute (2014-16); ad hoc reviewer for NIMH Special Emphasis HIV/AIDS Review Panels (2013-16); academic or associate editor for PLoS One and BMC Infectious Diseases; and peer reviewer for over 20 scientific journals.

 Derived automatically from this person's publications.